Mario675/Minecraft_Quick_Homes/README.md

     ...
     ```

     - You don't need it to be a home.
 It can even be a warp.
-      - This script types whatever you have in your ini corelating to the button you pressed after alt, after inputting /
+It can be any command.
+      - It simply types slash, then your command in your settings that you called.

     - If you want to add a section, press `Alt` `+` `Q` on a Minecraft Window.
+      - This removes the unnecessary work when customizing your home.
+      - You may also remove blank entires from the template.

 4. You can adjust what ALT+SHIFT does by changing the variable `Option_To_Add_OR_Multiply` in section `config`